Date and banana pikelets from Annabel Crabb

 butter to serve

 Pikelets!
 They’re quick, delicious, and a room full of children will love to make them and devour them.
 These ones are naturally sweetened with banana and dates, so if you have a couple of blackened bananas in the fruit bowl I’d definitely give these a whirl.
 They have extra oomph and are very delicious.
-Excellent for sharing, for picnicking, or for an afternoon cup of tea.
+Excellent for sharing after school, for picnicking, or for a quiet afternoon cup of tea.

 Annabel Crabb’s date and banana pikelets